 Surgery on the Town Hall Steps

 Every Saturday between 10 am and 12 noon, two Newbury Town Councillors position themselves at the steps of the Town Hall to listen to residents’ concerns and answer questions.
+The Councillor rota can be found on the Saturday Surgery Rota page.

 Contacting the Town Council